Sushipool/desktop_miner/README.md

 An electron-based GUI miner for Windows/Mac/Linux.
 Developed for Sushipool.

-Binary releases can be found in this github repo, but this app is still under beta testing and heavy development.
-Please do not use yet until we officially release it!
+Binary releases can be found in this github repo.
+For source, please contact us.

 ![Preview](screenshot.png?raw=true "Preview")